Return to KMT & Gas Laws Menu

 Suppose the temperature is increased.
 This means gas molecules will move faster and they will impact the container walls more often.
 This means the gas pressure inside the container will increase, since the container has rigid walls (volume stays constant).

 Gay-Lussac's Law is a direct mathematical relationship.
-This means there are two connected values and when one goes up, the other also increases.
+This means there are two connected values and when one (either P or T) goes up, the other (either P or T) also increases.
+The constant K remains the same value.

 The mathematical form of Gay-Lussac's Law is: P ÷ T = k